Nintendo Switch system software: News

 The News function of the Nintendo Switch software allows users to read gaming news and advertisements provided by Nintendo and third-party developers.
 News is also displayed when the system is locked.

 The News interface was originally available in the 1.0.0 version of the software; however, new headlines were not transmitted until the 2.0.0 update was released.
 The 3.0.0 update revamped the News system, adding multiple news "channels" for different games that users can subscribe to.
 The news headlines that appear depend on which channels are subscribed to.
 The 4.0.0 update further improved the News screen, updating its layout.
 The 9.0.0 update added search support to the News channel, allowing users to narrow the list via filters or free text.
 The 10.0.0 update added a "Bookmark" feature, allowing users to save their favorite News articles.

 GameChat (Nintendo Switch 2)

 GameChat is a voice chat feature exclusive to the Nintendo Switch 2, similar to Discord and Skype.
+GameChat enables voice and video chat for online multiplayer sessions, with the ability to use GameShare with users in the chat room.
 Up to 12 people can participate in a single chat room, and up to 4 people can use screen sharing at the same time.